Les Vaches Dans Le Champ (The Cows in the Field)

 Les Vaches Dans Le Champ is a mixture of suspense, intrigue, humour with a supernatural edge, that informs, entertains but above all is thought provoking and memorable.

-Oradour sur Glane – Lest We Forget
+Oradour sur Glane – All My Pretty Ones.

 The 10th of June was a warm sunny day and the residents of Oradour sur Glane, a sleepy, quiet village tucked away in the calm countryside of south west France were enjoying their Saturday morning.
 School would finish early, the hotel was looking forward to guests arriving for the fishing and Saturday also meant the collection of the tobacco ration by local farmers.